 Charging Batteries with Solar Power

 Solar panels are another effective way to generate power.
-The two basic options are roof mounted panels or portable panels that you can move around to gain the maximum amount of power.
+The two basic options are roof-mounted panels or portable panels that you can move around to gain the maximum amount of power.
 The cost of a solar set-up varies widely depending on how many panels you buy and whether you install it yourself.
-Take a look at these two videos for a some ideas on how to get started.

 An Energy Efficient RV